Heads up — this site is being migrated and rebuilt from the ground up. Some pages aren't available yet, but they're coming.

 No

-Counts new departure loan in DTI?
+Counts new mortgage in DTI

 Yes